Home

 The other big factor in debt settlement is it will negatively impact your credit.

-A big concern for me is with the advertisement of this form of debt consolidation.
 Many times it is quoted that you can be debt free in 12-36 months.
-I think they forgot to add that they meant with your first credit card debt that they are trying to reduce.
+I think they forgot to add that they meant with your first credit card debt that is being reduced.

-Not totally debt free.
-If you were able to achieve that it WOULD only be with one possibly two cards or forms of unsecured debt.
 The only way it could be done that quickly is by having the amount of money needed to negotiate with all your creditors at the same time.

 When you are using a debt settlement company,